Transonic: Changes in aircraft

-Initially, NACA designed "dive flaps" to help stabilize the plane when reaching transonic flight.
+NACA initially designed "dive flaps" to help stabilize the plane when reaching transonic flight.
 This small flap on the underside of the plane slowed the plane to prevent shock waves, but this design only delayed finding a solution to aircraft flying at supersonic speed.
-Newer wind tunnels were designed, so researchers could test newer wing designs without risking test pilots' lives.
+Newer wind tunnels were designed, so researchers could test more modern wing designs without risking test pilots' lives.
 The slotted-wall transonic tunnel was designed by NASA and allowed researchers to test wings and different airfoils in transonic airflow to find the best wingtip shape for sonic speeds.

 After World War II, major changes in aircraft design were seen to improve transonic flight.
 The main way to stabilize an aircraft was to reduce the speed of the airflow around the wings by changing the chord of the plane wings, and one solution to prevent transonic waves was swept wings.
 Since the airflow would hit the wings at an angle, this would decrease the wing thickness and chord ratio.
-Airfoils' wing shapes were designed flatter at the top to prevent shock waves and reduce the distance of airflow over the wing.
+Airfoils' wing shapes were designed flatter at the top to stop shock waves and reduce the distance of airflow over the wing.
 Later on, Richard Whitcomb designed the first supercritical airfoil using similar principles.